Contexter/FountainAI/The Tree Cat.md

 - Add unit tests for basic functionality of TreeCatMD
 - Implement functionality for TreeCatMD to pass tests
 - Add size limit functionality and tests to TreeCatMD
+- Integrate TreeCatMD with Automator for macOS Quick Actions
 ```

 ### Habit of Committing to the Created Repo